 Note: Students in the Honours Bachelor of Behavioural Psychology (HBBP) program who have completed two Ontario College General Education courses (or the equivalent) and earned a minimum grade of 60% in each course will be awarded a credit equivalency of one introductory Liberal Studies Elective.
 Students may earn a maximum of two Liberal Studies Elective credits through the General Education-to-Liberal Studies transfer.
 Credits only satisfy the requirements of the Degree Breadth Policy at the introductory level in each of the designated fields of study and will not be given credit consideration towards core degree programs of study.

-3.12 Exemption [rev.2020-2021]
+3.12 Transfer of Credit (Internal) [rev. Sept.
+2021]